abcincs/aldiv/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system.

+The project is also hosted on `Netflify` under [aldivrdc.netlify.app](https://aldivrdc.netlify.app/)

 ## Contributing